-European companies prefer to outsource services to providers within the same country, a practice also known as domestic outsourcing.
-When outsourcing abroad, they prefer providers in nearshore locations because of proximity, language, cultural similarities and minimal time difference.
-Software development projects are often complex, long, variable and also critical to the client’s strategic future.
+European companies prefer to outsource services to providers within their country.
+When outsourcing abroad, they prefer providers in nearshore locations because of proximity, language, cultural similarities and minimal time differences.
+Software development projects are often complex, long, variable, and critical to the client’s strategic future.
 This makes good communication between client and developer particularly important.

-Traditionally, the buyer markets for software development are Western and Northern European countries.
-The most popular nearshoring locations for companies in these countries are Central and Eastern European (CEE) countries such as Poland, Bulgaria and Romania.
-Not only do these countries offer the usual nearshoring benefits, but they are members of the European Union, so contracts and payments are governed and protected by the same European legislation as in the buyer countries.
+The main buyer markets for software development are Western and Northern European countries.
+The most popular nearshoring locations for companies in these countries are Central and Eastern European (CEE) countries.
+Not only do these countries offer the usual nearshoring benefits, but if they are members of the European Union (EU), contracts and payments are governed and protected by the same EU legislation as in the buyer countries.

-However, prices in nearshore countries are rising, partly driven by the shortage of software developers.
-This makes service providers in these countries less competitive than offshore service providers.
-This makes European companies more open towards outsourcing to farther destinations.
-You can choose to form subcontracting partnerships with these nearshoring providers, or compete with them.
+However, prices in nearshore countries are rising, making service providers in these countries less competitive.
+This, in turn, makes European companies more open to outsourcing to farther destinations.
+The increased familiarity with remote working because of the COVID-19 pandemic also seems to work in favour of offshoring.
+For example, in a Quint and Whitelane survey among Dutch ITO buyers, 18% now want more offshore ITO.
+To benefit, you can choose to form subcontracting partnerships with nearshoring providers, or compete with them.